Dewoitine D.500: Development

-In service, those aircraft armed with a pair of twin nose-mounted machine guns were designated as D.500 while those fitted with a single 20 mm cannon that fired through the propeller hub received the designation D.501.
+In service, those aircraft armed with a pair of twin nose-mounted machine guns were designated as D.500, while those with a single 20 mm cannon which fired through the propeller hub received the designation D.501.
 Perhaps the most significant derivative of the type was the D.510, the principle difference of which was the adoption of a more powerful Hispano-Suiza 12Ycrs engine, capable of 640 kW; minor refinements included a slightly lengthened nose, an increase in fuel capacity and a refined undercarriage arrangement.
-A total of 381 D.500s and its derivatives were built by the end of production.
-The design was further developed into the more capable Dewoitine D.520, which featured an enclosed cockpit and a retractable undercarriage, unlike its predecessor.
+The design was further developed into the more capable Dewoitine D.520, which had an enclosed cockpit and a retractable undercarriage, unlike its predecessor.

 Design

 The Dewoitine D.500 was an all-metal low-wing cantilever monoplane.
 It featured a sharp fuselage, complete with a streamlined nose section that housed the aircraft's powerplant, a single Hispano-Suiza 12Xbrs V-12 liquid-cooled piston engine capable of generating up to 515 kW.
-Underneath the fuselage was a relatively large-volume radiator, which was designed to present the smallest possible frontal area while still conforming with the cooling requirements of the Hispano-Suiza engine.
+Underneath the fuselage was a relatively large-volume radiator, which was designed to present the smallest possible frontal area while still meeting the cooling requirements of the Hispano-Suiza engine.
 The cockpit of the D.500 was located directly above the trailing edge of the wing.
-The pilot was provided with a vertically-adjustable chair, which can be raised in-flight to improve visibility for landing.
-The cockpit was furnished with oxygen apparatus as well as a radio set for communication.
+The pilot is provided with a vertically-adjustable chair, which can be raised in-flight to improve visibility for landing.
+The cockpit was equipped with oxygen apparatus as well as a radio set for communication.
 The control stick was connected to the aircraft's ailerons via a rod transmission to horns present on the upper wing's surface.
 The control surfaces of the D.500 were relatively small as a result of the aircraft's high speed performance.